GeorgePreece/GeorgePreece.github.io/_drafts/2021-12-22-dependency-injection.md

 In the previous diagram, the ambiguous term "inject" is used.
 This operation can happen in many different ways, but the three most common approaches are [_Constructor Injection_](#constructor-injection), [_Setter Injection_](#setter-injection), and [_Interface Injection_](#interface-injection).
 Another approach is through reflection, a feature available in languages such as Java and C# that allows an application to introspect itself.

 ### Constructor Injection
+As the name implies, this method uses an object's constructor to deliver the dependency.
+Constructor injection is an excellent approach to forcing an injection; the injector **cannot** construct the client without the required dependencies.
+This method may be preferred if a dependency is mandatory for the client to function.

 ### Setter Injection
 ### Interface Injection